 ISM Manufacturing Index vs. S&P 500 Index

-ISM Manufacturing Index vs. S&P 500 Index The U.S. ISM Manufacturing Index in March stands at 49.0%, below the consensus forecast of 49.5%, which is indicative of a contraction in the manufacturing sector.
-This chart shows the correlation between the U.S. ISM manufacturing index and the S&P 500 index year-over-year percent change, since 2011.
-Click…
+ISM Manufacturing Index vs. S&P 500 Index The U.S. ISM Manufacturing Index slipped to 48.7 in October, missing expectations of 49.5 and underscoring ongoing weakness in factory activity.
+The chart shows the correlation between the U.S. ISM Manufacturing Index and the S&P 500 index year-over-year percent change, since 2011.
+Click the Image to Enlarge

 ISM Composite Index vs. Recessions

-ISM Composite Index vs. Recessions While indicating slower growth, the economically weighted ISM composite index still points to expansionary conditions in the U.S. economy, without signaling an impending recession.
+ISM Composite Index vs. Recessions The economically weighted ISM composite index for the U.S. shows that economic activity is not booming, but does not suggest a looming recession.
 Image: Real Investment Advice

 U.S. ISM Manufacturing Index vs. S&P 500 EPS Annual % Change